 Independent Contractor Requirements

-Contractor personnel employed to perform functions pertaining to the ACA shall meet the personnel requirements set forth in the ACA’s CP as applicable.
+Contractor personnel employed to perform Trusted Roles shall meet the personnel requirements set forth in the ACA’s CP and this NAESB standard as applicable.

 Documentation Supplied to Personnel

 For the ACA, documentation sufficient to define duties and procedures for each trusted role shall be provided to the personnel filling that role.